AcademySoftwareFoundation/openqmc/README.md

 Roadmap for version 1.0.0 of the library:

-- Gather feedback and iterate.
+- Gather feedback and iterate on API.
-- Add complete documentation.
-- Add more package managers.
+- Add support for package managers.

 ## Developer workflow